jakelazaroff/relate/README.md

 // false
 ```

-### Entity
+### Item

 #### .get(key)

-Given a property `key` that exists on an entity, returns either the related entity in the corresponding collection or property's value.
+Given a property `key` that exists on an item, returns either the related item in the corresponding collection or property's value.

 ```javascript
 Relate.collection('songs').get(1).get('name');